 Metformin: This medication has been used to treat diabetics and is also FDA approved for women with PCOS.
 It helps with weight loss—as long as you are taking care of your diet and exercise--and it also helps women with PCOS ovulate and get pregnant.

 Spironolactone: This is normally a blood pressure medication that also works to lower testosterone levels, thereby improving acne and excessive hair growth.
-However, women who are trying to get pregnant cannot take it due to potential harmful affects on the fetus.
+However, women who are trying to get pregnant cannot take it due to potential harmful effects on the fetus.